deanraguso/weatherChecker/README.md

 5. Send the HTML request.
 6. Recieve the HTML request data, and store appropriately.
 7. Use the response to display meaningful data to user.

+## To Do
+1. Add ASCII art to the console output.